 The tables set forth below contain information regarding the amount and percent of shares of Common Stock that as of February 27, 2023 are deemed under the rules of the SEC to be "beneficially owned" by each member of our Board of Directors, by each nominee for election to our Board of Directors, by each of our executive officers, by all of our directors and executive officers as a group, and by any person or "group" (as that term is used in the Exchange Act) known to us to be a "beneficial owner" of more than 5% of the outstanding shares of Common Stock as of that date.
-The information concerning the beneficial ownership of our directors and officers is based solely on information provided by those individuals.
-Unless otherwise stated, the beneficial owner has sole voting and investment power over the listed Common Stock or shares such power with his or her spouse.
+The information concerning the beneficial owner has sole voting and investment power over the listed Common Stock or shares such power with his or her spouse.
 As of February 27, 2023, there were 23,318,730 shares of Common Stock outstanding.